ConservationInternational/trends.earth/docs/source/about/development.rst

 Once you have installed the sphinx requirements, you are ready to begin modifying the documentation.
 The files to modify are located under the "docs\\source" folder.
-After making any changes to these files, you will need to build the documenation in order to view the results.
+After making any changes to these files, you will need to build the documentation in order to view the results.
 There are two versions of the Trends.Earth documentation: an HTML version (used for the website) and a PDF version (for offline download).
 To build the documentation for Trends.Earth, use the "docs-build" invoke task.
 By default, this task will